Label Sets / Question Sets

 {% endhint %}

-**True/False** allows the labelers to answer the question by checking it.
-You can also put a description.
+**True/False** allows labelers to answer a question by checking the checkbox.
+You can also add a hint.

 {% hint style="info" %}